Producing Artistic Director

 Birthplace: Coventry, England

 Latest News: Nick Sandys recently played The Creature and Victor on alternate nights for our production of Frankenstein.
-He also recently choreographed fights for the Lyric Opera revival of Il trovatore.
+He also recently directed Strauss’ ELEKTRA for Lyric Opera of Chicago, as well as choreographing fights for the Lyric Opera revival of Il trovatore.

 Productions with Remy Bumppo

 Director: Puff: Believe It Or Not, Great Expectations, Pirandello’s Henry IV, The Life of Galileo, Travesties, Our Class, Seascape, Fiction, 365Days/365Plays, American Ethnic (thinkTank 2008)